 22. Buy travel size toiletries

 Instead of bringing your regular toothpaste, get yourself a travel-sized one.
-Same goes for most personal care products, as this is a fantastic way to save some space.
+The same goes for most personal care products, as this is a fantastic way to save some space.

 23. Prepare for any special activities or events